 新宮観光協会

-A museum that conveys the history of Shingu
+A museum that conveys the long history of Shingu

-A museum located within the grounds of Asuka-jinja Shrine.
-There is a permanent exhibition of Shingu history, with objects of worship excavated from Mt.
-Horaisan, Edo period drawings of the castle town, ancient documents and industrial materials on display.
+This is a museum located on the grounds of Asuka-jinja Shrine.
+There is a permanent exhibition of Shingu history here, with objects of worship excavated from Mt.
+Horaisan, Edo period (1603-1868) illustrations of the castle town, ancient documents and industrial documents on display.

-The ruins of pit-style housing from the Yayoi period were excavated from the premises of Asuka-jinja Shrine, further highlighting the spiritual importance this area had in the past.
+In front of the museum are remnants of pit-style housing from the Yayoi period (300BC - 300AD) excavated from the premises of Asuka-jinja Shrine, further highlighting the spiritual importance this area had in the past.

 Mishotai (Daiitokumyo-o)